Lazzerman42/ProjectMarvin/README.md

 1. Give myself a tool when debugging my homebuilt Smart Home stuff - I use RPi Pico W with Micropython
 2. Have a central monitor/logging point for all my devices and services.
 With an easy to call API endpoint, so low end devices can use it
+3. A "framework" for API-functions and a WEB UI.
+Whenever I dream up a new idea, the building blocks are aldready in place making it simple and fast to add new stuff
-3. Stepping stones/Builing blocks for other folks who is coding IoT stuff - and maybe are more into electronics than code
+4. Stepping stones/Builing blocks for other folks who is coding IoT stuff - and maybe are more into electronics than code
-4. ...
+5. ...
 Always fun to build stuff with new technologies :-)

 So what is this?
-It is a simple .NET 8 BlazorWebApp project that uses SignalR/Websocket to display realtime incoming LogEntries.
+It is a simple .NET 8 Blazor ServerApp project + ASP Net Core Minimal API project that uses SignalR/Websocket to display realtime incoming LogEntries.
-Project is set up for Blazor Interactive Server now - but wyou can change the Blazor type to webassembly and it will run just fine(just change the headoutlet in App.Razor)

-The solution is divided into two projects, one serversideproject and one clientside.
-Serverside is also hosting some minimal API:s that I find useful.
+The solution is divided into two projects, one serversideproject Webproject, with identity enabled and one API project.

 The API:s included are: